Laser Hair Removal vs. Waxing: Digging Deeper into Dr. Bowles’ Byrdie Feature

 What results to expect for both?

-The most major difference is that laser hair removal is semi-permanent or in some cases permanent, while waxing must be performed regularly as the hair regrows.
-Each process of hair removal has its own benefits and drawbacks in terms of lasting quality, effectiveness, and potential side effects.
 Laser hair removal offers a long-term reduction in hair growth and precision targeting of unwanted hair.
 Plan for several treatments, typically 5-8, for optimal reduction; and maintenance treatments every year or so.
 Laser hair removal has minimal discomfort and temporary redness or swelling in the treated area.
-In some cases, skin pigmentation or scarring can occur during and after the procedure, however seeing a well-trained provider will reduce this risk as they will be able to choose the proper laser and settings for your skin tone or perform a spot test when necessary.
-Waxing on the other hand provides immediate results, with smoother skin right after the procedure.
-However, the results from waxing are temporary in that hair usually grows back within a few weeks.
-Waxing can be painful, especially with sensitive skin, and can cause side effects such as redness, skin irritation, and ingrown hairs.
+In some cases, skin pigmentation or scarring can occur during and after the procedure.
+However, seeing a well-trained provider will reduce this risk as they will be able to choose the proper laser and settings for your skin tone.
+They can also perform a spot test when necessary.

 What skin or hair types are best for laser hair removal vs. waxing?

-People with lighter pigmented hair such as blonde or red, are not a candidate for laser hair removal as the laser targets the pigment in the hair follicle and these lighter hair types lack the pigment needed for the laser to work.
+People with lighter pigmented hair such as blonde or red, are not a candidate for laser hair removal.
+This is because the laser targets the pigment in the hair follicle and lighter hair types lack the pigment needed for the laser to work.
 Waxing or plucking is a good choice for people with this hair type.
 Individuals with darker hair are good candidates for laser hair removal.
-It is very important to note that plucking or waxing hair prior to a laser hair removal session is not recommended as this removes the hair follicle entirely, so there is nothing for the laser to target.
+It is very important to note that plucking or waxing hair prior to a laser hair removal session is not recommended.
+This removes the hair follicle entirely, so there is nothing for the laser to target.
 Dermaplaning or shaving prior to laser hair removal is recommended though, as treating an area with long hair can impede the laser’s ability to get into the follicle.
-In contrast, waxing comes in different forms that can be used for hair removal, depending on an individual’s preference.
-Soft wax, which is known as strip waxing and is ideal for removing tiny, fine strands of hair you can’t see, is usually used on larger areas of the body, applied directly to the skin, and removed by a strip of cloth.
-Hard wax is used for smaller and more sensitive areas like the upper lip, underarms, and bikini area.
-This form of wax is applied warm and directly on the skin, and once hardened, is peeled off.
-Fruit wax is similar to hard body wax but is recommended mostly for people with sensitive skin.

 What is the pain level for both treatments?